ivnvxd/pyquest/markdown/12_common_practices.md

 - **Document Decisions**: Document decisions made during the code review process to provide context and reasoning for future reference.
 - **Be Open to Feedback**: Be open to receiving feedback and suggestions for improvement.
 Code reviews are an opportunity to learn and grow as a developer.

-#### Code Review Tools <a id="code-review-tools"></a>
+### Code Review Tools <a id="code-review-tools"></a>

-A Code Review Tool is a software application that facilitates the code review process by providing features such as code diffing, commenting, and discussion tracking.
+A _Code Review Tool_ is a software application that facilitates the code review process by providing features such as code diffing, commenting, and discussion tracking.

+_Common Code Review Tools:_

 - **GitHub Pull Requests**: GitHub provides a built-in code review feature through pull requests.
 It allows team members to review and discuss code changes before merging them into the main branch.
 - **GitLab Merge Requests**: GitLab provides a similar code review feature through merge requests.
 It allows team members to review and discuss code changes before merging them into the main branch.